 Buy 1 XYZ Oct 100 call

-Sell 2 XYZ Oct 105 calls
+Sell 2 XYZ Oct 105 call

 Buy 1 XYZ Oct 110 call

 When the stock price moves below 100 or above 110, the spread loses much of its value and becomes worthless if expiration arrives and the stock is not priced between 100 and 110.
 Thus, a trader should want to know the probability that the stock price will touch either 100 or 110 during the anticipated holding period.
 The Probability of Touching Calculator provides that information.
 Clarification: The calculator generates the probability that the stock with touch either $100 or $110.
-For similar strategies (iron condor, for example) it is essential to know the chances that either of two different strike prices (or both prices) will be touched -- to effectively manage risk.
+For similar strategies (iron condor, for example) it is essential to know the chances that either of two different strike prices (or both prices) will be touched to effectively manage risk.

 Choosing the Holding Period

+Another way to use this calculator is to decide how long to hold onto the position.
 By plugging a different number of "days" into the calculator, you can learn how the probability of touching changes.
 By making the calculation every day, based on the then-current stock price and the potential profit and loss, you can determine whether it pays to hold onto the position.